magento/merchdocs/src/sales/credit-memo-create.md

    - Select the **Return to Stock** checkbox if you want to return the returned product to inventory.

       With Magento Inventory Management enabled, the inventory quantity returns to the source that sent the shipment.
-The product returns to stock automaticallys if [Product Stock Options]({% link configuration/catalog/inventory.md %}) is set to `Automatically Return Credit Memo Item to Stock`.
+The product returns to stock automatically if [Product Stock Options]({% link configuration/catalog/inventory.md %}) is set to `Automatically Return Credit Memo Item to Stock`.

    - Update the **Qty to Refund**, and click <span class="btn">Update Qty's</span>.